MattisLind/6801reader/README.md

 ## Firmware

 The firmware used is a small debug monitor developed by Daniel Tufvesson [called MC3 monitor](http://www.waveguide.se/?article=mc3-monitor-13) which is modified to handle different memory locations for ROM and RAM.
-The UART setup is modified to handle a 3.6864 MHz crystal.
+The 2.4576 MHz crystal result in a 4800 bps rate of the serial port.

 The monitor can then be used to dump the ROM contents and transfer it to the host PC over the serial port.